sarahhuicooper/Resume/README.md

 #### sarahhuicooper@gmail.com | Los Angeles, CA | (603)395-1455

 #### **SUMMARY**
 A creative problem solver with a strong background in international management.
 Following college, I moved to Beijing where I catapulted from teacher to co-founder in 2 years.
-Within the companies I hav eworked with, I have become an integral component of the company as an adaptable problem solver who has worked hard to not only fill gaps, but also to develop long-term solutions.
+Within the companies I have worked with, I have become an integral component of the company as an adaptable problem solver who has worked hard to not only fill gaps, but also to develop long-term solutions.

 #### **EXPERIENCE**

 ##### **International Trainee Network** | Los Angeles, CA | February 2016 - Present
 _Junior Account Manager_
 ITN utilizes the Department of State's J-1 visa program to bring international employees to the United States where they train in the hospitality industry before returning to their home countries.
-* manage 10 hotel accounts including the Park Hyatt Aviara and Stratton Mountain Resort
+* Managed 20 hotel accounts including the Park Hyatt Aviara and Stratton Mountain Resort
-*
+* Coordinated international job fairs
+* Aided business development by establishing new cooperations with properties

 ##### **Mountains of Imagination** | Beijing, China | April 2015 - Present
-_Project Manager_
+_Project Manager (Part Time)_
 Mountains of Imagination is a small creative and presentation consulting studio.
 * Developed treatments for Volkswagon campaigns for the Moon Festival and Lunar New Year
 * Edited and translated deliverables and presentations